jimorc/design_guidelines/design_guidelines/static_class_design.md

 **✓ Do** use static classes sparingly.

-Static classes should be used only as supporting classes for the object-oriented core of the library or framework.
+Static classes should be used only as supporting classes for the object-oriented core of a framework.

 **❌ Do not** treat a static class as a miscellaneous bucket.